zpl-c/zpl/CONTRIBUTING.md

 dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.
 ```
+This does not apply to you, if you live in a country that does not recognize public domain.
+In such case, your contribution grants user the following license: `You are granted a perpetual, irrevocable license to copy, modify, publish, and distribute these libraries as you see fit.
+NO WARRANTY IS IMPLIED, USE AT YOUR OWN RISK!`